Pincourt: Transportation

 Quebec Autoroute 20 runs along the north end of Pincourt and is accessible via Boulevard Cardinal Léger (exit 35), the only proper exit overpass along the section of the highway from Autoroute 30 to the island of Montréal, all others consisting of at-grade intersections with traffic lights.
 There is one other autoroute junction for Pincourt consisting of an at-grade intersection at Boulevard de l'Île.

 On the city's western border, the Taschereau Bridge crosses the Ottawa River to Vaudreuil-Dorion.

-There is a shuttle bus service that runs during rush hours operated by CIT La Presqu'Île connecting to the Vaudreuil-Hudson commuter train line.
+There is a shuttle bus service that runs during rush hours operated by CIT La Presqu'Île connecting to the Pincourt―Terasse-Vaudreuil train station on the Vaudreuil-Hudson commuter train line.
 The CIT also offers various bus connections to Vaudreuil-Dorion, Sainte-Anne-de-Bellevue and other West-Island destinations.

 Education

 Commission Scolaire des Trois-Lacs operates Francophone schools.